dpscollaborative/btr_bagit_profile/sample_bags/dspace/README.md

-The bags in this directory were created with DSpace 6.3 using the Replication Task Suite.
+The bags in this directory were created with DSpace 6.3 using the Replication Task Suite 6.2 and [bagit-support](https://github.com/duraspace/bagit-support) to be compliant with BTR 1.0.0.
 Each bag represents an object which can be found in a DSpace repository, e.g. Community, and are named according to how they are found within DSpace.

 Each bag stores metadata about the DSpace object (e.g. roles, authorizations) in the form of xml and bitstreams for